wadegroux/Car-Sales-Portfolio-Project/README.md

 Feel free to explore the project, review the analysis process, and contribute to further enhancements.
 Your insights and feedback are highly appreciated!

+## Data Sourcing
+The dataset utilized in this analysis project was sourced from Kaggle, a popular platform for datasets and data science competitions.
+Specifically, the dataset covers a comprehensive collection of car sales transactions and associated details.
+The original dataset, contributed by Kaggle user Vasu Avasthi, was obtained from Kaggle's dataset repository.